yvbbrjdr/yvEP/README.md

 ### How to compile it?

-Make sure that you have installed the develop version of the dependencies below.
+Make sure that you have installed the dependencies below.

 Compile yvEncryptedProtocol first and then compile yvEncryptedChat.

-The QUdpSocket class might be malfunctional under certain kernels of linux.

 ### How to use it?